Nowadays, when people talking about press brake, they mainly refer to the hydraulic bending machine for sheet metal bending.

 Please note that the term “press break” is completely wrong cause nothing is broken or shattered.

 Let’s dive into it.

-We all know the word “brake” means to slow or stop upon being brakes in current time.
-Do you know what does it means in 15th century.
+We all know the word “brake” means to slow or stop upon being brakes in the current time.
+Do you know what does it means in the 15th century.
 Actually, at that time it is defined as “an instrument for crushing or pounding”.
 Derived over time the term “brake” became synonymous with “machine” which is used to crush grain.

 Therefore, when people want to express “press machine”, they always use the simplest term “press brake”.

 At that time the two terms started to share the same meaning.